Why Study Computing

 A qualification in computing is the beginning of a challenging, fulfilling career path.
 There is space for both individual and collaborative work, with the unique skills and talents of each team member combining to find the optimal solution to each problem.
 You will help to build the world of the future, making a tangible, positive contribution that benefits real people.
 Computer graduates are equipped with the necessary skills to solve complex, multifaceted problems—not just in work and study, but in life.
 The jobs available in ICT afford graduates the opportunity to embrace their creativity and find innovative computing solutions to real-world issues.
 ICT offers a fulfilling career path which rewards creative thinking, logical reasoning, and an appreciation for emerging technologies.

 Why Study Computing at Dorset

 At Dorset, we offer accredited, validated computing courses in a friendly, student-centred learning environment.
-Our team of industry-experienced academic staff are highly-responsive and committed to providing a challenging, supportive environment where each student enjoys a tailored educational experience.
-Flexibility is a big part of the Dorset experience, with online and part-time options to fit any schedule.
+Our team of industry-experienced Academic Staff are highly-responsive and committed to providing a challenging, supportive environment where each student enjoys a tailored educational experience.

-You will enjoy a diverse learning environment in the company of students from over 50 countries worldwide as you work towards attaining a qualification within the world-recognised Irish educational system.
-Graduates leave Dorset with the skills, knowledge, and competence necessary to flourish in any ICT environment, with alumni having gone on to work for the likes of Google, Meta, and TikTok.
+Students will enjoy a diverse learning environment in the company of classmates from over 50 countries as you work towards attaining a qualification within the highly-recognised Irish educational system.
+Graduates leave Dorset College with the skills, knowledge, and competence necessary to flourish in any ICT environment, with Alumni having gone on to work for the likes of Google, Meta, and TikTok.

 Our industry links allow us to establish the most sought-after skills and design our courses to equip students with these skills.
 These close industry relationships inform course structure as we update our curriculum in accordance with the latest developments in the sector, while pathway agreements with Universities and Institutes of Technology across Ireland offer further opportunities upon graduation.